MicrosoftDocs/fabric-docs/docs/cicd/troubleshoot-cicd.md

 **Cause**: There could be a few possible reasons for your semantic model deployment to fail.
 The following are possible reasons for failure:

 * A large semantic model isn't configured with the [large semantic model format](/power-bi/enterprise/service-premium-large-models).
-* The semantic model contains a circular or self dependency.
+* The semantic model contains a circular or self dependency (for example, item A references item B and item B references item A).
 In this case you'll see the following error message: *One or more items failed to deploy because it will result in a two way dependency between items*.

 **Solution**: